canonical/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

 Perform config checks by applying assertion rules to the contents of config file.
-Assertions are defined as a list that is grouped as a :ref:`LogicalCollection` with AND as the default grouping.
+Assertions are defined as a list that is grouped as a :ref:`LogicalGroupings` with AND as the default grouping.
 The final result evaluates to True/False.
 Makes use of config "handlers" i.e. implementations of *core.host_helpers.config.SectionalConfigBase* that support querying the contents of config files in a common way.